t-tirabassi/t-tirabassi.github.io/projects/spirebooks.md

      class="float-start pe-4"
      src="../img/spirebooks/spirebooks-logo-small.png" >

-SpireBooks was a financial projection and management decision tool developed for the local CPA firm Spire Hawaii to help the company visualize projections, perform audits, and manage Spire client data efficiently.
-The application itself was built as a course project for ICS 414, Software Engineerign II by my team, named Team Half & Half.
+**SpireBooks** was a financial projection and management decision tool developed for the local CPA firm **Spire Hawaii** to help the company visualize projections, perform audits, and manage Spire client data efficiently.
+The application itself was built as a course project for **ICS 414: Software Engineering II** by my team, named **Team Half & Half**.

 &nbsp;